 This Act, its attendant regulations and an ingenious policy of “professional reliance” were the passport to industry self-regulation, and they remain so today.
 Professional reliance replaced government regulation with professional opinion.
 Essentially, the Campbell government devolved regulatory responsibility to industry, which abnegated its responsibility to professional reliance.
 The BC Forest Service had become an extension of the forest industry.
 In 2003, with the morphing of Mike Apsey’s small business program into BC Timber Sales—a logging giant responsible for 20 per cent of the allowable annual cut—government became industry.

-In Animal Farm, George Orwell wrote: “The creatures outside looked from pig to man, and from man to pig, and from pig to man again; but already it was impossible to say which was which.”
+In his political allegory, Animal Farm, George Orwell concluded: “The creatures outside looked from pig to man, and from man to pig, and from pig to man again; but already it was impossible to say which was which.”
 (7) So it is now with the industry and the ministry: the “mindustry.”
 The forest industry operates through the forests ministry and the ministry effects its policy through the industry.

 Since the forest industry’s coup d’état du ministère, the Council of Forest Industries even approves senior management positions in the ministry of forests.
 The critical qualification appears to be the right response to the question: “How useful are you going to be to us?”
 I remember asking a ministry staff member if he had been successful in winning a junior management position in the ministry.
 He told me, without a hint of irony, that his appointment was awaiting final approval from the Council of Forest Industries.